 The following contractual term broadened the responsibilities of the head office and the number of its staff members.
 Task forces addressing different issues and deleopments in the field enable the consortium to respond to changing business models and new forms of publications.

-By January 1st, 2021 the Austrian Academic Library Consortium consists of 60 member institutions, the head office team consists of 6 staff members managing 62 consortia - of these 14 Open Access agreements - from various scintific areas.
+Now consisting of 62 member institutions, the sixth contractual term of the Austrian Academic Library Consortium has started on January 1st, 2022.
+The head office team currently consists of 5 staff members managing 62 consortia - of these 16 Open Access agreements - from various scientific areas.